Raising the Standard for Georgia Film Trails

 From Hollywood to “Y’allywood”

 Those who happen to be taking a vacation, traveling through the Atlanta area, or even those who live close to the Metro area might not be aware of Georgia’s Film Production Prowess.
 Currently, Georgia sits as the #3 state in the entire U.S. for film and television show production, behind only California and New York!
 With all this increased activity, it’s no wonder that folks can make an entire day trip out of visiting local movie trails.
 Douglas County is one of the frontrunners in Georgia-Based movie and television production.
-In fact, you could easily make a case that Douglasville is one of the major reason why movie makers now refer to the Metro area as “Y’allywood!”
+In fact, you could easily make a case that Douglasville is one of the major reasons why movie makers now refer to the Metro area as “Y’allywood!”

 Douglas County - A Major Player in Georgia’s Film Industry